Payment Processors on SamCart

 Q: Can I use more than one processor?

 A: Yes.
 PayPal can be added alongside any other processor to give customers an additional checkout option.
-You can also connect multiple card processors at the same time and use SamCart’s Payment Routing feature to control which processor handles which products.
+On Pro and Enterprise plans, you can also connect multiple card processors at the same time and use SamCart's Payment Routing feature to control which processor handles which products.
 This is useful for spreading volume across processors, keeping a backup processor ready in case one goes down, or routing different product lines to different accounts.
 You assign processors at the product level — each product can be routed to a specific processor, while everything else flows through your default.

 Q: What about Buy Now Pay Later?